 For the new and experienced iPad user, this workshop covers how to set up and navigate your iPad, manage files, store data, find apps and content, accessibility settings, and general productivity.
 If you have specific questions or topics you would like covered, feel free to submit them to Sydni Powell in advance.
 Open to faculty and staff.

 Moodle is the University’s Learning Management System (LMS).
 It contains activities and resources to support teaching and learning in an online environment.
 In this workshop, participants will learn how to set-up and navigate a Moodle Course site as well as how to add resources such as files and links to web pages.

 Building on the material presented in Moodle Basics, this workshop will cover adding activities for communication, collaboration and assessment.
-This will include forums, quizzes, assignments and an introduction to the gradebook and activity logs.
+This will include forums, assignments and an introduction to the gradebook and activity logs.
 Completion of a Moodle Basics workshop or previous knowledge of Moodle is highly recommended to get the most from the Moodle Activities workshop.

 Online quizzes/exams can be used to assess students’ progress as well as be a useful tool for self practice and can provide feedback to learners on their progress.
-Moodle’s quiz tool includes many question types including true/false, multiple choice, short answer and essay and can be set up to automate much of the work involved in creating and grading these assessments.
+Moodle’s quiz tool includes many question types including true/false, multiple choice, short answer and essay, and can be set up to automate much of the work involved in creating and grading these assessments.
 Completion of a Moodle Basics workshop or previous knowledge of Moodle is highly recommended.

-Moodle Learning Analytics
+Moodle Analytics and Grading

-This workshop will cover some of the tools and features available in Moodle to track student access and progress.
+This workshop will cover some of the tools and features available in Moodle used to track student access and progress.
 Moodle log files can be used to monitor student access to activities and resources in your course.
 Activity Completion can be set for course assignments and resources to give students a clearer picture of their progress in a course.
 The gradebook provides faculty with tools to change how grades are calculated, aggregated and displayed, as well as means to change the grades manually.
 Completion of a Moodle Basics workshop or previous knowledge of Moodle is highly recommended.

-Teaching with Tablets
+Presenting with Tablets